qvieth/myarchive/index.md

 # My note
+- coursera - mathematical thinking - Sat Feb  6 10:04:17 PM +07 2021
 ## quick note
 * [ ] my principles :
+    0. [ ] mathematics is about REFRAMING THE PROBLEMS
     1. [ ] 50% understanding : mermorizing + connecting
     2. [ ] reverse classification system : categorization | abstraction - specification
     3. [ ] how to navigate to the knowledge > knowledge